faffonso/crow/controllers/README.md

 ## Overview

 ### iLQR (Iterative Linear Quadratic Regulator)
-iLQR is a gradient-based optimization algorithm that computes an optimal trajectory by minimizing a quadratic approximation of the system’s cost function.
-It iteratively adjusts control inputs to ensure that the robot stays on the desired path while respecting dynamic constraints.
-This approach is well-suited for tasks that require precision, such as navigating narrow crop rows, and performs efficiently in real-time environments.
+iLQR is a gradient-based optimization algorithm that computes an optimal trajectory by minimizing a quadratic approximation of the system's cost function.
+It iteratively refines control inputs to keep the robot on the desired path while adhering to dynamic constraints.
+This approach is particularly effective as a Model Predictive Control (MPC) solver, enabling real-time optimization for action control solutions in dynamic environments.

 ### NMPC (Non-linear Model Predictive Control)
-NMPC is a more general and flexible control method that solves non-linear optimization problems at each time step.
-It predicts the future trajectory of the robot by accounting for non-linear dynamics and constraints, making it ideal for handling complex scenarios encountered in agricultural navigation.
-NMPC can adapt to dynamic environments, providing robust control even under challenging conditions like uneven terrain or crop variability.
+NMPC is a more general and flexible control strategy that formulates nonlinear optimization problems.
+By incorporating nonlinear dynamics and constraints, it predicts the robot's future trajectory, making it particularly effective for handling complex scenarios such as agricultural navigation.
+Since our approach leverages iLQR, we developed a parallel package that utilizes traditional methods like IPOPT to solve the NMPC formulation, serving as a baseline for performance comparison.

  > Please explore further the iLQR and NMPC folders for detailed information on each controller's structure, files, and how to run them.